Watching your water consumption: Why is it important?

 There are many homeowners today that are attempting to take on more of a green living initiative.
 Part of protecting the environment and living life with conservation in mind means finding areas at home where you could change or modernize to reduce the production of waste, and consumption of energy and water.
 There are many homeowners that are investing in items like smart lighting, efficient appliances, and more.
 But many are forgetting to check their water consumption.

-Necesary to survive
+Necessary to survive

 During times when there is a drought or a water shortage, many homeowners are mandated to conserve water under various bylaws in some countries.
-There should be a conservation effort at all times to help to make sure that fresh water sources are more sustainable and that there isn’t a need for a strict conservation during a water shortage or drought.
+There should be a conservation effort at all times to help to make sure that fresh water sources are more sustainable and that there isn’t a need for strict conservation during a water shortage or drought.

-Reducing the unnecessary water waste also reduces the total energy that is required to process that water and deliver it to businesses and communities around the world.
-An overall reduction of water usage in communities also ensures that there will be water available for services like hospitals, gas stations, health clubs, firefighters, cleaners etc, that require extensive amounts of water, doing your part you contribute to making your community better too.
+Reducing unnecessary water waste also reduces the total energy that is required to process that water and deliver it to businesses and communities around the world.
+An overall reduction of water usage in communities also ensures that there will be water available for services like hospitals, gas stations, health clubs, firefighters, cleaners, etc, that require extensive amounts of water, doing your part you contribute to making your community better too.

 What can we do?

-.You can simply start with paying attention to the amount of water you use when washing your car.
+.You can simply start by paying attention to the amount of water you use when washing your car.
 How many of us leave the hose on when we wash our car?
 If you do, don’t feel bad you are not the only one.
 I used to do it too but after understanding the consequences of wasting water I am more careful now.
 It’s something small that if many people work on it we can make a difference on a greater scale.
 Like I always say, every small effort counts.